sandeepdev777/Imaginify/README.md

 Explore the live demonstration of the project: [Imaginify](https://imaginify-two-weld.vercel.app/)

+** Use the following credentials to login the app**

+email-sandeepdemo7128@gmail.com

+password- sandeep7128@

 📝 Description

 Imaginify is Image editing Ai Saas application built using Next.Js 14, Typescript, Tailwind Css, ShadCn, MongoDb, Clerk, Stripe.The app bascically provides various features like background removal, image color change , removing object from image, changing aspect ratio, etc. This features are bascically incorporated by integrating Cloudinary Ai with the app.
 The app also supports payment gateway to buy to tokens with the help of Stripe.